Bhatck/Physics-sim/README.md

 # Physics-sim

-Just a small test of mine to try and imitate gravity :)
+Just a small test of mine to try to make a physics simulator